Cruising MoonShine

 How long does it take?

-The short answer is, for most boats, about a year.
-We don’t want to be away a full year without a break at home, so it may take us a couple of years.
+We don’t want to be away a full year without a break at home, so that will make a difference.
 Until we start we just don’t know.
 We are not committed to anything but an adventure.
 So we’ll go for a while and when we get homesick or just need to get back for a bit we’ll park the boat in a marina and rent a car.
 We both love where we live and the things we do around here, and we’ll miss our friends and family, so the question is wide open.
 If we love it and want to stay on the boat and keep going, we’ll do that.
 This is an adventure and an experiment at the same time.

 “The ocean is the last wild, wild west.
 If they ever figure out a way to populate the sea and bring their strip malls, highways and troubles out here, people like us will be building fiberglass spaceships.”